betsalel-williamson/Otzar-Print/README.md

 ### The script says that it can't find the page?

 Try running the script one more time.
 Sometimes the webpage takes too long to load before the script starts looking for data.

+### The script stops processing pages?

+The script only has access to the public data.
+The script will end if it detects a page that shows the paywall limit.

 ## How it works